We’ve all seen the inspirational quotes and articles touting the perks of solo travel flood our Facebook feeds.

 This is hands-down the most annoying thing about solo travel IMO.
 I’m usually perfectly fine to check out landmarks and go on day trips alone, but when it comes time for dinner I’m a total wimp.
 I despise eating by myself, and a sit-down restaurant is typically not one of those places where people will just come up to you and start chatting.
-So, basically you have to saddle up to the bar and hope there’s a nice bartender to chat with, bring a book/phone to entertain yourself, or simply stare into the distance until your meal arrives you can scarf it down and hightail it out of there.
+So, basically you have to saddle up to the bar and hope there’s a nice bartender to chat with, bring a book/phone to entertain yourself, play online games or simply stare into the distance until your meal arrives you can scarf it down and hightail it out of there.

 I avoid all of those options like the plague, so if I have no luck lining up a dining companion ahead of time then I do the next best thing: hotel room service.
 There’s a reason it exists, and the best part is you can bring your own bottle of wine and no one will judge you. #Winning.

 I consider myself an Independent Woman (cue Destiny’s Child track), but there’s no denying a lot of things about travel are just easier with a partner.
 Like the airport.
 How annoying is it when you want to use the washroom, and need to drag all of your bags into the tiny stall with you because you can’t leave them with someone else at the gate?
 Or in the airport lounge, when you have to try and balance a drink and plate of food in one hand, as you drag your carry-on luggage with the other?